 Daniel Day-Lewis turns 56 today!

-Born in London, England, Daniel Day-Lewis' parents were actress Jill Bacon and a poet Cecil Day-Lewis.
+Born in London, England, Daniel Day-Lewis was born to an actress mother, Jill Bacon, and a poet father.

 He got his first role in the movie Sunday Bloody Sunday, as an uncredited vandal.

-The actor, who has dual British and Irish citizenship, later landed in more main protagonist roles that earned him prestigious awards and nominations.
+The actor, who has a dual citizenship, British and Irish, later landed in more main protagonist roles that earned him prestigious awards and/or nominations.

-Daniel then continued in The Last of the Mohicans, which earned him a BAFTA award, In the Name of the Father, which earned him nominations for an Academy Award, a BAFTA and a Golden Globe, and The Boxer which earned him a Golden Globe nomination.
+Daniel then continued in The Last of the Mohicans, where he earned a BAFTA award, In the Name of the Father, where he earned the nominations for Academy Awards, BAFTA, and Golden Globe, and The Boxer where he earned a Golden Globe nomination.

-The actor's other movie credits include There will be Blood, which earned him his second Academy Award, BAFTA, and Golden Globe, Nine, earned him nominations for Golden Globe and SAG Award, and his latest one, Lincoln, earned him record third Academy Award, BAFTA, SAG, Golden Globe, and other local awards.
+The actor’s other movie credits included There will be Blood, earned him Academy Award, BAFTA, and Golden Globe, Nine, earned him nominations for Golden Globe and SAG Award, and the latest one, Lincoln, earned him Academy Award, BAFTA, SAG, Golden Globe, and other local awards.

-Daniel Day-Lewis is married to Arthur Miller's daughter Rebecca and the couple have two children together.
+Daniel Day-Lewis is married to The Crucible stage play writer, Arthur Miller’s daughter, and the couple had two children together.